 - 1.4.1 The Council previously undertook a joint HRA screening assessment for the Draft Core Strategy and Draft Waste Management DPD (Environ, 2012) which found that the Core Strategy was considered likely to lead to significant effects on European sites in and around the district.
-This document updates the HRA and contains a more detailed assessment (known as 'Appropriate Assessment') of issues affecting the European sites. - 1.4.2 However, the Appropriate Assessment applies retrospectively to the Core Strategy (Further Engagement Draft, October 2011).
-It is intended to inform Officers and Councillors of the potential scale of impacts to European sites, based on currently available information, while setting out preliminary recommendations for avoiding adverse effects on the integrity of European sites.
-A further iteration of the Appropriate Assessment will add greater detail to the avoidance strategy, while also updating the assessment in relation to the Core Strategy Proposed Submission Document. - 1.4.3 The findings of the report include information in relation to: - Chapter Two: HRA methodology; - Chapter Three: European site features and conservation objectives; - Chapter Four: Baseline information about the European sites; - Chapter Five: Identifying impact pathways; - Chapter Six: Assessment of impacts; - Chapter Seven: Determining whether there will be adverse effects on integrity; - > Chapter Eight: Interim recommendations on avoidance and mitigation; and - Chapter Nine: Summary and conclusions.
+Following this, a more detailed Appropriate Assessment (UEEC, 2013) of issues affecting the European sites was prepared, which assessed the impacts of the Further Engagement Draft Core Strategy and included preliminary recommendations for avoidance and mitigation. - 1.4.2 The current HRA Report updates the Appropriate Assessment (AA) and re-focuses the impact assessment to address the Publication Draft Core Strategy (February 2014).
+It incorporates additional baseline information gathered during a number of studies undertaken during 2013, including: - Surveys of visitor activity within the SAC/SPA; - Breeding bird surveys within 2.5km of the SAC/SPA; and - Surveys of moorland fringe habitats (UEEC, 2014). - 1.4.3 The findings of the report include information in relation to: - Chapter Two: HRA methodology; - Chapter Three: European site features and conservation objectives; - Chapter Four: Baseline information about the European sites; - Chapter Five: Identifying impact pathways; - Chapter Six: Discussion of avoidance and mitigation measures; - Chapter Seven: Assessment of impacts and determining whether there will be adverse effects on integrity; and - Chapter Eight: Summary and conclusions.